Long-Lived Electronic Coherences from First Principles: Results and Discussion

 As noted above, the excitation energy of S$_{22} (\pi_1 \xrightarrow{} \pi_1^*$) state is overestimated at the FOMO-CASCI level of theory.
 In fact, the energy is so high that in our simulations S$_{22}$ is only accessible by 5$h\nu$ excitation (rather than 4$h\nu$, as would be possible in the experiment).
 One might hypothesize that 4$h\nu$ excitation might more efficiently populate the $\pi_1 \xrightarrow{} \pi_1^*$ state, if the energies were properly aligned.
 To confirm the diminished role of the S$_{22}$ ($\pi_1 \xrightarrow{} \pi_1^*$) transition, we performed additional simulations using a pulse centered at 1.925 eV , therefore targeting S$_{22}$ for 4h$\nu$ excitation.
 The results confirm low probability of excitation to S$_{22}$.
 For more details on initial superpositions and source data see Supporting Material.
 We also refer the reader to past theoretical work on thiophene, where the method of adiabatic elimination was used to simulate this process.\cite{kaufman_multiphoton} These results also indicate large changes in the absorption spectrum with the the photon order.

 To gain better understanding of the resulting electronic coherence, we present a visualization in Fig.\ref{fig:tab2}.
-Specifically, we display the time evolution of the electronic density difference between the excited and the ground state for the same example simulation shown in Fig.\ref{fig:extraj2}, which exists predominantly as a superposition of states S$_1$, S$_3$ and S$_9$, with Rydberg 3s, 3p$_z$, and 3d$_{xz}$ character, respectively.
+Specifically, we display the {TAB} time evolution of the electronic density difference between the excited and the ground state for {the selected initial superposition, which formation we have previously shown} in Fig.\ref{fig:extraj2}.
+It is predominantly a superposition of states S$_1$, S$_3$ and S$_9$, with Rydberg 3s, 3p$_z$, and 3d$_{xz}$ character, respectively.
 The snapshots cover 14.5 fs of TAB dynamics, which corresponds to two oscillation periods dictated by an energy gap of 0.6 eV between the S$_1$ and S$_3$ states.
 The coherent superposition results in a flow of electronic density (blue) from the upper side of the molecule to the lower one and back again.
 Additionally, interference with the 3d$_{xz}$ state introduces motion to appear in front and behind the molecular plane in between the two cycles.
 The negative part of the difference density (red) represents the hole from which the excited electron originates, i.e. the HOMO $\pi_1$ orbital.
 There is no noticeable evolution in the red part since both excitations share the same hole orbital.
 This is vital for experimental observation of coherences through ionization yield since a coherence would only be observable if the same final cationic state is accessible from all of the stationary states involved in the superposition.\cite{vacher_1}